Street and Bridge Maintenance Branch

 Handles several programs to keep about 16,000 lane miles of city streets in good and safe repair for drivers.
 The programs include pothole repair, skin patch repair, asphalt overlay, concrete panel replacement, street sweeping, mowing, and weed control.

-A pot hole is generally considered to be a road defect less than 24" in diameter.
+Within the City of Houston a pothole is generally considered to be a road defect less than 25 square feet.
 These repairs are made with asphalt and are normally repaired with a one person pot hole patch truck.
 This one person truck makes the repair using a liquid asphalt emulsion and small stone aggregate.
 Usually a repair made by the one person truck is complete within 15 minutes after arrival at the location.

 Skin patches are asphalt repairs that are larger than pot holes and smaller than a typical overlay project.
 A three person asphalt distributor crew or a seven person roller crew is required to make this type of repair.
 Typically these repairs are rectangular and completed in a few hours after arrival.